 The manor’s exterior has a castle-like feel that is accentuated by an interior courtyard; two archways, created by extensions from the main section to the wings; and two turrets, one of which functions as a lobby and as space for a winding staircase that provides access to the main wing’s three stories.

 The home’s quaintness includes the fact each light fixture is unique.
 An intercom system Hazle used to communicate with five household employees is still in place.

-“It is very homey,” said Toni, who delights in hearing Cindy’s family memories that make the manor come to life.
+“It is very homey,” said Tucker, who delights in hearing the memories from Hazle’s grandchildren that make the manor come to life.

 “I had a great role model,” Cindy said of Hazle, who was a University of Chicago philosophy graduate.
-While she never had a job per se, Hazle made her mark as an activist and philanthropist.
+Hazle made her mark as an activist and philanthropist.

 No matter how far she traveled, Hazle always returned to the manor.